Skip to main content

 In summary

-Although concern around battery replacement is one of the top reasons consumers haven’t purchased an EV, battery replacements are infrequent — most EV batteries will last longer than the average person keeps their car.
-However, if a battery replacement is necessary, manufacturers’ warranties will most likely cover the costs.
+Although concerns around battery replacement may be one of the top reasons some consumers haven’t purchased an EV, battery replacements are usually infrequent — most EV batteries will last longer than the average person keeps their car.
+However, if a battery replacement is necessary, manufacturers’ warranties may cover the costs.
 There are also many ways to care for an EV battery to help prolong its lifespan.

 Learn about auto financing and more with Chase Auto